User Commands lftp(1)

 set sftp:server-program /usr/libexec/openssh/sftp-server

-Similarly you can run sftp over ssh1.
+Similarly you can run SFTP over SSH1.

 sftp:size-read (number)